-Best Bluetooth Turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2019.
+Best Bluetooth Record Players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2019.

 While the mechanics of vinyl playback haven't changed all that much since the medium's inception, turntable technology hasn't stood entirely still.